-Awaiting planning decision: In October 2019, Angus Energy applied for planning permission to ‘test’ the oil well that had been drilled on the southern edge of Balcombe village in the summer of 2013.
-Managing director Lord Lucan said that Angus hoped to be granted permission by West Sussex County Council in early January, at which point they would get to work in Balcombe “hammer and tongs”.
-As yet, the application has not been decided.
+When this application was submitted in 2019, Angus’s managing director Lord Lucan said they hoped to be granted permission by West Sussex County Council in early January, at which point they would get to work in Balcombe “hammer and tongs”.

-He said they will not be fracking.
+Lord Lucan has said that Angus will not be fracking at Balcombe.
 But the local community points out that their end game must clearly be to frack the deep layer of shale, and that their current plans to acidise the thin muddy limestone layers within the shale would bring most of the risks of fracking and many of the certain negatives.
 The acidisation (at a certain pressure) might indeed have been called fracking had not the government changed the legal definition.

 Angus have been operators at the site since 2017, having bought 25% of the PEDL licence from Cuadrilla, who to this day own 75%.